lytranp/lytranp.github.io/_posts/others/2020-11-13-web-programming.md

 Website loads the browser, you can read, view or listen to the content.
 What really happens?

+**Step 5:** We keep spliting data into smaller until:
++ Reach min number of samples in a node

++ Gini impurity does not improve

++ Reach maximum depth allowed for tree

-**Address bar**:
+a. **Address bar**:
-+ Filled with a URL
+* Filled with a URL
-+ A locator following a universal standard that points a specific resource on the web and that resource is the document you are trying to access.
+ A locator following a universal standard that points a specific resource on the web and that resource is the document you are trying to access.
 Besides, that resource is a server connected to the internet and its IP address is mapped to the domain you used in a DNS

 b.
 Process